 Review and Assess: Review materials covering fundamental math and chemistry concepts/skills are available for your review.
 Within these materials are several assessments to check your knowledge as you go.
 Complete as much or as little of these materials as you need depending on your background and success on the embedded review assessments.
 Form an opinion as to how ready you are for college-level chemistry.

 As with all assessments in this program, the most realistic assessment of your abilities will be formed when you complete each one without outside assistance such as reference texts, internet searches, classmates, friends, etc. Outside help won’t give you a true picture of your abilities and you will run the risk of beginning chemistry at an inappropriate level.
 Please be honest with yourself regarding your abilities and background in order to select the appropriate course for your upcoming registration.

-Take the Preliminary Self-Assessment: This 30-question multiple-choice assessment should be completed PRIOR to you academic advising appointment for the current registration period.
-A score of 80% or greater indicates readiness for CHEM 1113 and 1114; less than 80%, suggests that CHEM 1021, or no chemistry at this time, may be a better option for you.
+Take the Preliminary Self-Assessment: This 30-question multiple-choice assessment should be completed PRIOR to your academic advising appointment for the current registration period.
+A score of 80% or greater indicates readiness for CHEM 1113 and 1114; less than 80%, suggests that CHEM 1021, or no chemistry at this time, maybe a better option for you.
 Record your PSA score so that you can have an honest and realistic conversation with your advisor.
 If, after taking the PSA you believe CHEM 1021 is a better fit for you, you do not need to complete the remaining steps in CHEM P3.

 Prepare for the Diagnostic and Readiness Test (DART): This is an in-class placement exam administered during Week 1 of classes.